Cook. Eat. Grow. Cooking Classes

 We will continue to offer these programs, specifically in our three neighboring elementary schools.
-Our disctrict’s public schools have some of Lexington’s highest percentages of Free & Reduced Lunches, indicating lower income and more food insecure communities.
-The program offers each school both a fall and spring session as well as a summer session for combined attendance from all three schools.
+Our district’s public schools are part of the USDA Community Eligibility Provision (CEP), indicating lower income and more food insecure communities.

 If you are interested in volunteering or interning with these cooking classes fill out this form.

 Also, here is a wishlist of items you can contribute to our upcoming Teaching Kitchen.